WendyDong/ImageRetrieval_DF_CDVS/README.md

 ## 1. Deep features extract

-The code of deep features extract is modified based on this [repo](https://github.com/filipradenovic/cnnimageretrieval-pytorch), and off-the-shelf models are shown below.
+The code of deep features extraction is modified based on this [repo](https://github.com/filipradenovic/cnnimageretrieval-pytorch), and off-the-shelf models are shown below.